Roulette Jeu Zero Bet

-The ‘Zero Game’ bet - or ‘Jeu Zero’ - is a call or announced roulette bet that covers all of the numbers closest to zero.
-Covering a total of seven numbers on the roulette wheel, it is similar to other group bets like Neighbors of Zero, Thirds of the Wheel, Orphans and Neighbors bets.
+The ‘Jeu Zero’, or sometimes 'Zero Game', is a call or announced roulette bet that covers all of the numbers closest to zero.
+Covering a total of seven numbers on the roulette wheel, it is similar to other group bets like Neighbours of Zero, Thirds of the Wheel, Orphans and Neighbours bets.

-What is a Zero Game Bet in Roulette?
+What is a Jeu Zero Bet in Roulette?

-The Zero Game bet - or Jeu Zero - is a popular betting option that covers the numbers closest to zero:
+The Jeu Zero - is a popular betting option that covers the numbers closest to zero:

 • 12, 35, 3, 26, 0, 32 and 15